Henry839/.vimrc/README.md

 # .vimrc
 Vim files
-To use this vimrc, clone it in `~/'
+To use this vimrc, clone it in '~/'

 Then touch ~/.vimrc

-Inside ~/.vimrc, write `runtime vimrc'
+Inside ~/.vimrc, write 'runtime vimrc'